openrewrite/rewrite-docs/tutorials/automating-maven-dependency-management.md

 ```
 {% endcode %}

 Now run `mvn rewrite:dryRun` .
-This wont make any changes to the project's files.
+This won't make changes to the project's files.
 It will produce a rewrite.patch file in the reports directory, with a link in the console log:

 {% code title="Console Log" %}
 ```text